 Keith B. Geeslin has been a director of our company since 1986.
 Mr. Geeslin has been a General Partner of Francisco Partners, a firm specializing in structured investments in technology companies undergoing strategic, technological, and operational inflection points, since January 2004.
 From 2001 until October 2003, Mr. Geeslin served as Managing General Partner of the Sprout Group, a venture capital firm, with which he became associated in 1984.
-In addition, Mr. Geeslin served as a general or limited partner in a series of investment funds associated with the Sprout Group, a division of DLJ Capital Corporation, which is a subsidiary of Credit Suisse First Boston (USA), Inc. Mr. Geeslin is a member of the board of directors of Blue Coat Systems, Inc., a public company that provides data management software applications, and of CommVault Systems, Inc., a public company that provides hardware and software products to secure and accelerate delivery of business applications over wide area networks and the internet.
+In addition, Mr. Geeslin served as a general or limited partner in a series of investment funds associated with the Sprout Group, a division of DLJ Capital Corporation, which is a subsidiary of Credit Suisse First Boston (USA), Inc. Mr. Geeslin is a member of the board of directors of Blue Coat Systems, Inc., a public company that provides data management software applications; CommVault Systems, Inc., a public company that provides hardware and software products to secure and accelerate delivery of business applications over wide area networks and the internet; and Hypercom Corp., a public company that designs, manufactures, and sells electronic payment solutions.
 Mr. Geeslin is also a director of several privately held companies.
 He has also served as a director of the Western Association of Venture Capitalists.
-Mr. Geeslin holds a Bachelor of Science degree in Engineering and Economic Systems from Stanford University and a Masters of Arts degree in Philosophy, Politics, and Economics from Oxford University.
+Mr. Geeslin holds a Bachelor of Science degree in Electrical Engineering and a Masters of Science degree in engineering and economic systems from Stanford University and a Masters of Arts degree in philosophy, politics, and economics from Oxford University.